madhyastha/aws-pearc2020-workshop/content/07-Nextflow/module_1.1__running_nextflow.md

 This will run Nextflow's built-in "hello world" workflow.

-## Local master and AWS Batch jobs
+## Local master process and AWS Batch jobs

 Genomics and life sciences workflows typically use a variety of tools that each have distinct computing resource requirements, such as high CPU or RAM utilization, or GPU acceleration.
 Sometimes these requirements are beyond what a laptop or a single EC2 instance can provide.
 Plus, provisioning a single large instance so that a couple of steps in a workflow can run would be a waste of computing resources.

 A more cost effective method is to provision compute resources dynamically, as they are needed for each step of the workflow.
 This is what AWS Batch is good at doing.